-Minor gives students a foundation in analytical chemistry and two of the other traditional sub-disciplines (inorganic, organic and physical chemistry).
+The General Chemistry minor gives students a foundation in analytical chemistry and the other traditional chemistry sub-disciplines (inorganic, organic and physical chemistry).
 The minor comprises 12 credits of theory and 4 credits of laboratory from Level 2 core courses.